natisbar/Block_configuration_moodle/README.md

 2. Within this it is necessary to define 4 values: nameIcon, name, elementConfiguration and elementToHide.
   - nameIcon, is the name of the resource icon in moodle.
   - name is the name that will appear in the select of "identification resource"
   - elementConfiguration are all the IDs of the configuration elements that the resource has and that you want to manipulate.
-Here you need to define the name, the element type (select, checkbox, input) and the value you want it to take.
-Optionally, you can replace value by dependent, in this way it indicates that this specific element depends on another, and it is necessary to indicate the values for elementType, idElement, nameLabel of it.
+Here you need to define the name, the element type (select, checkbox, input) and the value you want it to have.
+Optionally, you can replace value by dependent, this way it indicates that this specific element depends on another, and it is necessary to indicate the values for elementType, idElement, nameLabel of it.
   - elementToHide are all the IDs that group the configuration elements, and that you want to hide for the teacher role.

 ```